 Getting There

 While I am driving to my spot I am often looking for others as I go.
 I will periodically stop and scan for suitable habitat and look at some mapping software like OnX to see if there is public access.
 When I find a chunk of ground that looks good I will find a place to park the car.
 Now parking the car may seem like the simplest task of the day, but let me assure you that if you found a honey hole and your car is out there for all to see, then you may have turned everyone else onto where the good foraging is at.
+Sometimes you won’t have a choice, but if I have the chance I make sure I pull down the road where my car is less visible or park my car in a place slightly deceptive.

 Also, consider that most folks are looking for easy access.
 I recommend taking the risk and beating the brush and finding areas that are off the beaten path.
 It is a higher risk, but there is a much higher reward.
 Whatever you do, be sure you are safe and feel safe.
 A windy day in a fire scar is a bad place to be.
 I can’t go into every scenario in this article so use some common sense.